- Page_fault_in_nonpaged_area error will make your system unstable and prone to crashes, but there’s a way to fix this error for good.

-Solution 2 – Remove or update problematic software
+3. Remove or update problematic software

-PAGE_FAULT_IN_NONPAGED_AREA (cpuz138_x64.sys) error for example is caused by a software called Speccy and it’s advised that you update the software that is causing your computer to crash.
+BSOD page_fault_in_nonpaged_area (cpuz138_x64.sys) error , for example, is caused by a software called Speccy and it’s advised that you update the software that is causing your computer to crash.

 This error is caused by an application called ON/OFF developed by Gigabyte.
 Just uninstall this app in order to resolve this problem.

-Solution 3 – Uninstall, rollback or update your audio or display driver
+4. Uninstall, rollback or update your audio or display driver

 - Open Device Manager and find your audio or display driver.

-- Right click it and choose Uninstall if you want to use the default driver, or Rollback Driver if you want to use the previous version of drivers.
+- Right-click it and choose Uninstall if you want to use the default driver, or Rollback Driver if you want to use the previous version of drivers.

 - If you choose to uninstall drivers select Delete the driver software for this device and click OK.